Dmitri Shostakovich: Death

+Legacy

-Shostakovich himself left behind several recordings of his own piano works; other noted interpreters of his music include Mstislav Rostropovich, Tatiana Nikolayeva, Maria Yudina, David Oistrakh, and members of the Beethoven Quartet.
+Shostakovich left behind several recordings of his own piano works; other noted interpreters of his music include Mstislav Rostropovich, Tatiana Nikolayeva, Maria Yudina, David Oistrakh, and members of the Beethoven Quartet.

-Shostakovich's musical influence on later composers outside the former Soviet Union has been relatively slight.
+Shostakovich's influence on later composers outside the former Soviet Union has been relatively slight.
 His influence can be seen in some Nordic composers, such as Lars-Erik Larsson.
-Many of his Russian contemporaries, and his pupils at the Leningrad Conservatory were strongly influenced by his style (including German Okunev, Sergei Slonimsky, and Boris Tishchenko, whose Fifth Symphony of 1978 is dedicated to Shostakovich's memory).
-Shostakovich's conservative idiom has grown increasingly popular with audiences both within and outside Russia, as the avant-garde has declined in influence and debate about his political views has developed.

-Even before his death, he had been recognized with the naming of the Shostakovich Peninsula on Alexander Island, Antarctica.
+The Shostakovich Peninsula on Alexander Island, Antarctica, is named for him.

 Music

 Overview

 Shostakovich's works are broadly tonal but with elements of atonality and chromaticism.
 In some of his later works (e.g., the Twelfth Quartet), he made use of tone rows.
 His output is dominated by his cycles of symphonies and string quartets, each totaling 15.
-The symphonies are distributed fairly evenly throughout his career, while the quartets are concentrated towards the latter part.
+The symphonies are distributed fairly evenly throughout his career, while the quartets are concentrated toward his later life.
 Among the most popular are the Fifth and Seventh Symphonies and the Eighth and Fifteenth Quartets.
-Other works include the operas Lady Macbeth of Mtsensk, The Nose and the unfinished The Gamblers, based on the comedy by Gogol; six concertos (two each for piano, violin and cello); two piano trios; and a large quantity of film music.
+Other works include operas, concertos, chamber music, and a large quantity of theatre and film music.

 Shostakovich's music shows the influence of many of the composers he most admired: Bach in his fugues and passacaglias; Beethoven in the late quartets; Mahler in the symphonies; and Berg in his use of musical codes and quotations.
-Among Russian composers, he particularly admired Modest Mussorgsky, whose operas Boris Godunov and Khovanshchina he reorchestrated; Mussorgsky's influence is most prominent in the wintry scenes of Lady Macbeth and the Eleventh Symphony, as well as in satirical works such as "Rayok".
+Among Russian composers he particularly admired Modest Mussorgsky, whose operas Boris Godunov and Khovanshchina he reorchestrated; Mussorgsky's influence is most prominent in the wintry scenes of Lady Macbeth and the Eleventh Symphony, as well as in satirical works such as "Rayok".
 Prokofiev's influence is most apparent in the earlier piano works, such as the first sonata and first concerto.
 The influence of Russian church and folk music is evident in his works for unaccompanied choir of the 1950s.